lmps-0/Thesis_of_Graduate_Engineer/README.md

   - Train and validate neural network models
   - Build and test different deep learning models, CNN, RNN, others (State of the art)

+*** Python files will be released after June 2021.